+There is an increasing need for professionals with specialized skills to work with older adults, a need that will continue to grow as the population ages.
 The Specialist in Aging Graduate Certificate allows students to examine aging from a bio-psycho social perspective.
-It is designed to be an interdisciplinary field of study concerned with the physical, mental, and social aspects of life and aging.
-The program provides a knowledge base in human aging for those whose work or personal responsibilities include contact or working with aging adults.
+In its design, students learn the physical, mental, and social aspects of life and aging.
+The program is suited for individuals in existing roles in the senior service sector; professionals and others considering a career with elders; and individuals whose work or personal responsibilities include contact or working with aging adult.

 Graduate Specialist in Aging Course Catalog »